 - You will be travelling to the country you wish to visit with your family member or to visit your family member.

 Parent(s) of Dutch nationals under 18

 If you are the parent of a Dutch national aged under 18, and you want to travel to the Netherlands with your child, you can apply for visa facilitation.
+On the website of the Immigration and Naturalisation Service (IND) you can find out what requirements you must meet.
 Go to the checklist to see which documents you need to submit with your application.
-On the website of the Immigration and Naturalisation Service (IND) you can find out what requirements you must meet

-You can only apply for a visa at a external service provider.
+You can only apply for a visa at a external service provider (VFS Global or TLS).
 If there is no external service provider in the country where you live, you can also apply at the Dutch embassy, or consulate-general, If there is no embassy or consulate-general in the country where you live, you can apply at the nearest one, which may be in a neighbouring country.

 If you are unsure where to apply, please contact the 24/7 BZ Contact Centre.